African-American music: 1980s

 Michael Jackson had record-breaking success with his 1980s albums Off the Wall, Bad, and the best-selling album of all time, Thriller.
 Jackson paved the way for other successful crossover black solo artists such as Prince, Lionel Richie, Luther Vandross, Tina Turner, Whitney Houston, and Janet Jackson.
 Pop and dance-soul of this era inspired new jack swing by the end of the decade.

 Hip-hop spread across the country and diversified.
-Techno, dance, Miami bass, post-disco, Chicago house, Los Angeles hardcore and Washington, D.C.
+Techno, dance, Miami bass, post-disco, Chicago house, Los Angeles hardcore hip-hop and Washington, D.C.
 Go-go developed during this period, with only Miami bass achieving mainstream success.
 Before long, Miami bass was relegated primarily to the Southeastern US, while Chicago house had made strong headway on college campuses and dance arenas (i.e. the warehouse sound, the rave).
 Washington's Go-go garnered modest national attention with songs such as E.U.'s Da Butt (1988), but proved to be a mostly regional phenomena.
 Chicago house sound had expanded into the Detroit music environment and began using more electronic and industrial sounds, creating Detroit techno, acid, and jungle.
 The combination of these experimental, usually DJ-oriented, sounds with the multiethnic NYC disco sound from the 1970s and 1980s created a brand of music that was most appreciated in large discothèques in large cities.
 European audiences embraced this kind of electronic dance music with more enthusiasm than their North American counterparts.

 DJ Jazzy Jeff pictured in 2002.